Ichiran: Locations

 In November 2016, Ichiran USA opened a noodle factory and restaurant in the Bushwick neighborhood of Brooklyn in New York City.
 It imports its key components, broth and spicy red sauce, from Japan as of 2016.
 After trying to open in New York for 10 years, it abandoned an earlier plan of opening a restaurant in Manhattan due to regulations and logistics challenges.

 By 2017 Ichiran had expanded across Japan to more than 65 locations.
 Outside of Japan, Ichiran has restaurants in Hong Kong, Taipei, Taichung, and Brooklyn, New York.
-The pricing of the New York restaurant has been subject to criticism (tonkotsu ramen costs $23.95 there); Ichiran's director of operations Hana Isoda argues that the prices are not far from New York City's other top ramen restaurants.
+The New York restaurant has been subject to criticism, though Ichiran's director of operations Hana Isoda argues that the prices are not far from New York City's other top ramen restaurants.
 The Brooklyn location has both tables and booths.
 In 2017, a location was planned for opening in London, England via a crowdfunding campaign, however the campaign ultimately failed and the project was seemingly cancelled.
 A Midtown, Manhattan location based on its solo dining concept opened in 2018 on West 31st Street, between Sixth and Seventh avenues as well as a Times Square location that opened in 2019 located on West 49th Street also between Sixth and Seventh avenues.
 Ichiran planned to open at least three new U.S. locations by 2020.

 The popular 24 hour Dōtonbori main location suffered a major fire on 18 August 2025, and has closed pending investigation.
 The location has previously been cited for working foreign students longer than the 28-hour week their visa allowed.